 2.3.5 National planning policy makes clear that these assets are an irreplaceable resource, and should be conserved in a manner appropriate to their significance, so that they can be enjoyed for their contribution to the quality of life of existing and future generations.
-Where a development proposal could impact on the significance of one or more of these heritage assets, including their setting, applicants will be expected to demonstrate that they have understood the potential impact of their proposal and explain the measures they have taken to minimise the potential for harm arising from development and maximise enhancement.
+Where a development proposal could impact on the significance of one or more of these heritage assets, including their setting, applicants will be expected to demonstrate cc-by-sa/2.0 - Parley Court Farm by Mike Smith - geograph.org.uk/p.511168 that they have understood the potential impact of their proposal and explain the measures they have taken to minimise the potential for harm arising from development and maximise enhancement.
 Applicants should explain how they have complied with the following policy within their Heritage Assessment, Planning and/or Design and Access Statements.

-2.3.6 Local residents agreed that any new development should retain local character.
+2.3.6 In the household survey, local residents agreed that any new development should retain the area's character, and particularly valued its cottages and farm buildings (which tend to be red brick with thatched or slate roofs).
 Whilst there may be limited opportunities for new development, the use of building forms and materials found within the area can help reinforce the area's distinct rural and farm-based character.
 There is no reason to suggest that energy efficient designs would be incompatible with this aim, particularly if considered at the very start rather than as an 'add-on'.